-The agency is charged by statute to protect, preserve, enhance and manage the wildlife resources of the state and to provide a quality state parks system.
+Colorado Parks and Wildlife is charged by state statute to protect, preserve, enhance and manage the wildlife resources of the state and to provide a quality state park system.
 Wildlife management objectives such as determining the numbers and types of wildlife taken, and providing opportunities to hunt, fish, or engage in other wildlife and outdoor-related recreation are realized through the creation of regulations by the Parks and Wildlife Commission.

 Enforcement of season dates, bag limits, license requirements, off-highway vehicles, boating and Parks rules are part of the Law Enforcement section.
 Without wildlife and parks management, Colorado’s abundant and diverse wildlife populations and recreational opportunities would not exist.